 This Pasta al Forno is rigatoni pasta tossed in a savory meat sauce, then topped with plenty of cheese and baked to perfection.
 A hearty main course option that’s perfect for feeding a large group.

-Whenever I’m looking to feed a crowd, I turn to baked pasta such as spinach lasagna, chicken parmesan pasta, or this meaty and cheesy Pasta al Forno.
+Whenever I’m looking to feed a crowd, I turn to hearty pasta dishes such as cheese tortellini in meat sauce, baked spaghetti, shrimp linguine, spinach lasagna, chicken parmesan pasta, or this meaty and cheesy Pasta al Forno.
 This pasta dish always gets rave reviews from family and friends!

 Whenever I go to my local Italian restaurant, I order the Pasta al Forno.
 You just can’t go wrong with a bubbling hot plate of pasta!
 My version of this dish is loaded with flavor, and tastes even better than what you’d get at a restaurant.